Parkinson’s disease is a condition that develops over a number of years. The most common symptoms being:

 Symptoms don’t usually start before the age of 50.
 But once they develop they tend to worsen over time.
 The symptoms are due to a loss of nerve cells in the brain.
 But, scientists now believe that Parkinson’s disease does not start in the brain, but in the gut.

 The gut has its own nervous system, the enteric nervous system.
 Sometimes referred to as the second brain.
 The brain and enteric nervous systems developed from the same embryonic tissue.
 And a link still connects them.
 In the form of the vagus nerve.

 Contrary to what we once thought scientists now know that communication between the gut and the brain is in both directions.
 This connection is called the gut-brain axis.

-This is relevant for people with Parkinson’s disease as they almost all also have other, non-neurological symptoms.
+This is relevant for people with Parkinson’s disease because almost all also have other, non-neurological symptoms.
 For example, over 80% of people with Parkinson’s disease have digestive system problems, especially constipation.
-In fact, the constipation usually precedes the neurological symptoms by about ten years.
+In fact, constipation usually precedes neurological symptoms by about ten years.

 Other symptoms include: